Murder of Wilson Mannon: Appeals, plea agreements, and reduced sentences

 Mannon's family decried the plea agreements, which the prosecution said had been offered due to questions about the reliability of Gibbons's testimony.

 Mannon's wife, Mary Lou Hutchins, said Outten and Steven would face higher justice.
 "They will burn in hell and I'll be on the other side of the pearly gates waiting on them," she said.
 One of Mannon's sons, Steven Mannon, said "I waited 19 years to get a phone call," referring to a date and time when Shelton and Outten would be executed.
 He relented that he was instead waiting to hear the new sentence that would one day set his father's killers free.

 The prosecution pushed for the judge to impose the maximum sentences allowed under the plea agreements, while the defense asked for leniency.
 Steven's attorney pointed to him donating a kidney to his mother as a redeeming quality.

 Herlihy ultimately resentenced Steven to 39 years in prison and Outten to 38 years in prison.
 Steven's sentence was set to run consecutive to a separate one-year sentence for violating his probation, giving him a total of 40 years to serve.
-Because he'd also been convicted of additional crimes in prison, Steven faces even more time in prison and has forfeited most of his good time credits.
+Due to being convicted of additional crimes in prison, Steven faces even more time in prison and has forfeited most of his good time credits.
 Herlihy decried the fact that Steven and Outten were still not accepting full responsibility for their role in the murder, saying they were now pointing fingers at Nelson, the only person who could no longer speak himself since he was the only was one to "man up" to what he had done.

 After the hearing, Steven Mannon said that Steven Shelton and Outten "got off easy."
 He said neither he nor his mother believed that the two were genuinely remorseful.
 "Absolutely not," he said.
 Hutchins described the family's life as hard without Wilson.
 "He was a good man and a good father," Hutchins said.

 Steven Mannon said there was nothing the pair could do to prove they were genuinely remorseful.
 "The only thing I want them to do is die in jail," he said.

 Steven Shelton and Outten are currently serving their sentences at James T. Vaughn Correctional Center, the same prison where Nelson was executed.
-Steven is scheduled for release in June 2036, and Outten is scheduled for release in April 2027.
+Steven is scheduled for release in July 2035, and Outten is scheduled for release in March 2026.